+Since 1980, The United States has experienced 246 weather-related disasters in which overall damages and costs reached or exceeded $1 billion, with the majority of these disasters occurring in the Southern United States.
 According to the Federal Emergency Management Agency (FEMA), SCIPP states are among the most disaster declared in the United States.
-As of late 2016, 5 of the 6 SCIPP states were ranked within the top 15 most disaster declared states across the country, with 3 of those states being ranked in the top 10.
-The SCIPP region also suffers from a frequent recurrence of droughts, which are not accounted for in FEMA disaster declarations.
-Regardless of the methods of designating disasters, SCIPP aims to bring equal attention to all major climate hazards through comprehensive historical datasets.
+As of early 2019, all four SCIPP states were ranked within the top 20 most disaster declared states across the country since 2000, with two states (Oklahoma and Arkansas) being ranked in the top 3 over the past 10 years.
+The SCIPP region also suffers from a frequent recurrence of drought, which are rarely included in FEMA disaster declarations.
+Regardless of the methods of designating disasters, SCIPP aims to bring equal attention to all major climate hazards.

 The Regional Integrated Science Assessments (RISA) Program is a National Oceanic and Atmospheric Administration (NOAA) funded set of regional projects focused on strengthening the linkage between climate sciences and societal impacts.
 The program began in the mid 1990s to establish an increased level of communication between climate researchers and decision makers to enhance preparedness and mitigation for El Nino.
 In particular, RISA programs were developed to provide focus to regional climate variability issues such as water availability, agriculture, coastal issues, public health, wildfire vulnerability, coping with drought, energy issues, and many other areas of focus.
 Through RISA’s stakeholder-focused research, scientists and decision makers have successfully come together to openly discuss climate issues, share knowledge, and identify areas requiring more research and attention in the future.
 As of 2017, there are 11 RISA teams spanning much of the western, southern and eastern United States, as well as Alaska, and Hawaii.